 Rebecca Robledo, senior editor of Pool & Spa News and Aquatics International, is an award-winning trade journalist with more than 20 years of experience developing and producing magazine content meant to help small businesses, their managers, employees and craftsmen improve their work.
 She specializes in technical, complex or detail-oriented subject matter.
 Rebecca has reported on the pool and spa industry for more than 20 years, with an emphasis in design and construction, as well as legal and government-regulation issues.
 For this coverage, she has received numerous awards, including two Neals, considered by many to be the “Pulitzer Prize of Trade Journalism,” from American Business Media.
 A nearly lifelong resident of Southern California, Rebecca holds a Bachelors of Science degree in Communication with a Journalism emphasis from California State Polytechnic University, Pomona.

-The last draft for comment of the Model Aquatic Health Code will be released in March rather than February.
+The CDC has released its last working draft of the Model Aquatic Health Code for public comment.

 A key indicator for home remodeling bodes well for pool and spa construction this year .